 All program changes must start with the operation of the Menu/Execute switch and must also end with the operation of the Menu/Execute switch verified by the "SAVE SETTINGS?"
 Menu.
 If this sequence is not followed, none of the changes will take effect.
-No program changes will be evident until they are verified at the "SAVE SETTINGS?"
-Menu
+No program changes (except for gain adjustments) will be evident until they are verified at the "SAVE SETTINGS?"
+Menu.